Healthy Chicken and Vegetable Stir Fry in 20 Minutes

 Want restaurant-level flavor without a culinary degree?
 Add these:

-• Marinate (super quick): Toss chicken in 1 tbsp soy + 1 tsp cornstarch + pinch of sugar for 10 minutes.
+- Marinate (super quick): Toss the chicken in 1 tbsp soy sauce, 1 tsp cornstarch, and a pinch of sugar for 10 minutes.
 This “velvets” it.

 Veggie Combos That Always Work